panda3d/panda3d-docs/programming/render-attributes/materials.rst

 Materials affect how the surfaces of models appear when lights are enabled in Panda.
-These have various effects such as how shiny an object appears, the brightness of it's colors etc. Material properties are combined with textures and lighting to get the final look of an object.
+These have various effects such as how shiny an object appears, the brightness of its colors etc. Material properties are combined with textures and lighting to get the final look of an object.

 It must be emphasized that materials only work when lights are applied to an